xuezzou/Vulnerable-nodejs/README.md

     Particularly in this application I intentionally use out-of-date components and we have `found 7 vulnerabilities (3 low, 1 moderate, 2 high, 1 critical) in 2504 scanned packages` through `npm audit`: DOS from both mongoDb and path monk>mongoDb, code injection from Morgan, 'incorrect handling of non-boolean comparisons during minification' and 'regular expression DOS' from path jade>transformers>uglify-js, 'regular expression DOS' from jade>clean-css, and 'Sandbox Bypass Leading to Arbitrary Code Execution' from jade>constantinopl.

     To fix the vulnerability, the application should update all its packages using a simple command `npm audit fix` to update packages.
 If some known vulnerabilities is not fixed by update of the package sources, we should consider use other secure components (with its dependencies being also secure) to replace the insecure ones.
+We should also make an ongoing plan for monitoring, triaging, and applying updates or configuration changes for the application.

 1. **NoSql injection attack**